-Requirements for EPL Gb and Db
+Requirements for the Models II 2G/Gb and II 2D/Db

 For Zone 1 installations, all connecting lines on the operator's side, which could remain live after switching off the power supply or failure of the pressurized encapsulation, must be routed via an interface cut-off relay.
 The interface cut-off relay must be controlled by the purging and monitoring unit and, in the event of a fault, it must disconnect all the poles of the relevant connection lines.

-Refer to Connecting the interface relay on page 53.
+Refer to Connecting the interface relay on page 51.